Google PageSpeed grade does not improve

 WP Rocket's speed improvements take place immediately.
 The report should change in real time, after you've enabled/disabled the optimization features.

-As a note, the Load CSS Asynchronously and Remove Unused CSS features will show a notice to let you know you when they've been completed and are successfully applied to your site.
+However, the Load CSS Asynchronously and Remove Unused CSS features will show a notice to let you know you when they've been completed and are successfully applied to your site.

 My score isn’t high enough, can you optimize my site for me?

-We don’t provide an optimization service but our support is here to help if there are specific issues using our features.
+We don’t provide an optimization service, but our support is here to help if there are specific issues using our features.
 Optimization is a complex task that will require some work on your part, too.
-In some cases you may need the help of a developer.
+In some cases, you may need the help of a developer.
 In that case, we recommend Codeable.

 Regardless of the score, WP Rocket makes the actual loading time of your page faster, improving the experience for your visitors.
-To get another perspective of the speed, you could use a tool like Pingom to measure the load time.
+To get another perspective of the speed, you could use a tool like Pingdom to measure the load time.

 Core Web Vitals Assessment: Failed